 Puerta de Alcalá is near the main entrance to the Parque del Buen Retiro and it was the first modern post-Roman triumphal arch in Europe.
 It is older than Arc de Triomphe in Paris and Brandenburg Gate in Berlin.
-In the late 18th century Madrid was still a dreary city, surrounded by medieval walls.
+Madrid was still a dreary city in the late 18th century, surrounded by medieval walls.
 King Carlo III commissioned construction of this monumental gate.
-The gate was completed in 1778.
+It was completed in 1778.

 PALACIO DE CIBELES & GRAN VIA

-Palacio de Cibeles and the 18th century fountain in front are probably the most recognisable symbols of Madrid.
+Palacio de Cibeles and the 18th century fountain in front of it are probably the most recognisable symbols of Madrid.
 The building is very beautiful.
-It opened as the headquarter of Correos in 1919 – the Spanish postal and telecommunication services and until 2011 it was Palacio de Comunicaciones.
-It is now the seat of the City Council.
+It opened as the headquarter of Correos in 1919 – the Spanish postal and telecommunication services.
+It was Palacio de Comunicaciones until 2011.
+However, it is the seat of the City Council now.

 Banco de España is the Spanish central bank.
 It was established in 1782, by King Carlos III.

 Edificio Metrópolis is also one of Madrid’s most recognisable and most beautiful buildings.
 Its construction was completed in 1911.

 Gran Vía is Madrid’s main street.
 It starts from Calle de Alcalá and it runs to Plaza de España.
 In my opinion, it is one of the most beautiful of all main streets that I have seen in various European cities.
 They were completely restoring the street when I was there.
 I am very interested to see it once they have completed the works.
 In any case, the street can only look even more impressive.

 PUERTA DE TOLEDO & PLAZA DE CASCORRO